 - The Library Company’s Program in African American History offers four short-term Mellon Scholar fellowships (which carry a special stipend of $2,500) to support research in that field for doctoral candidates and senior scholars.
 The Mellon Scholars program is designed to increase the participation of scholars from underrepresented backgrounds and others in the field of African American history prior to 1900.
 Fellows are expected to conduct the majority of their research in the Library Company’s collections but may also use the collections of the Historical Society of Pennsylvania.

-THE DEADLINE FOR RECEIPT OF ONE-MONTH FELLOWSHIP APPLICATIONS IS MARCH 1, 2014, with a decision to be made by April 15.
-To apply, visit www.librarycompany.org/fellowships, fill out a required electronic cover sheet, and submit a single portable document format (PDF)* containing a brief résumé and a 2-4 page description of the proposed research.
-One letter of recommendation should arrive under separate cover in PDF format as well.
-Please email materials to firstname.lastname@example.org.
-If you wish you apply for more than one fellowship, simply check more than one box on your electronic cover sheet.
+THE DEADLINE FOR RECEIPT OF ONE-MONTH FELLOWSHIP APPLICATIONS IS MARCH 1, 2017, with a decision to be made by April 15.
+To apply for short-term fellowships,, visit www.librarycompany.org/fellowships, fill out a required electronic cover sheet, and submit a single portable document format (PDF)* containing a brief résumé and a 2-4 page description of the proposed research.
+One letter of recommendation should be submitted on the applicant's behalf online in PDF format.

 Candidates are strongly encouraged to inquire about the appropriateness of the proposed topic before applying.
-For more information, contact James Green via telephone (215) 546-3181, fax (215) 546-5167, or e-mail email@example.com.
+For more information, contact James Green via telephone (215) 546-3181 or e-mail email@example.com.
 For more information about the PEAES award, email Cathy Matson at firstname.lastname@example.org.
 For more information about the Mellon Scholars award, email Erica Armstrong Dunbar at email@example.com.

 1314 Locust Street, Philadelphia, PA 19107 (215) 546-3181 FAX (215) 546-5167